Project

 There's good reason why modern software typically doesn't release memory back to the system but rather reuses the pages it has allocated previously - or am I missing something important?

-Updated by bruno.escherl@xing.com (Bruno Escherl) over 2 years ago
+Updated by bruno.escherl@xing.com (Bruno Escherl) about 3 years ago

 Wouldn't that be a good feature in combination with GC auto_compaction?
 First run the auto_compaction against memory fragmentation and then call malloc_trim to give back the memory?